thejamesgore/artist-website-v2/README.md

 ToDo

+- Contact page styling is off on all devices
 - change bg colour to be consistent across all pages rather than off white
 - change LOAD MORE... to More blogs coming soon
 - instagram link has bug not showing correct link